 Three weeks ago, announced the launch of company accounts.
-Company accounts are different from official accounts: they are accounts which are specifically designed to support internal operations of a company.
+Company accounts are different from official accounts: they are accounts that are specifically designed to support the internal operations of a company.

 Company accounts are therefore closer to Salesforce.com than to Facebook.
-And it is no secret that Salesforce has been struggling to adapt to the Chinese market: many MNC’s realise that its interface is not adapted to the local requirements, and that the average sales person doesn’t necessarily speak good enough English to enable efficient data consolidation.
+And it is no secret that Salesforce has been struggling to adapt to the Chinese market: many MNC’s realize that its interface is not adapted to the local requirements and that the average salesperson doesn’t necessarily speak good enough English to enable efficient data consolidation.

-Fortune 500’s companies which have been working with WeChat-focused marketing agency WalktheChat are already exchanging with Tencent teams in order to develop these company accounts in a collaborative way.
-They will include some very special features to adapt to the need of large firms: for instance sensitive data can be stored on secure proprietary servers to avoid any data theft issues.
+Fortune 500’s companies that have been working with WeChat-focused marketing agency WalktheChat are already exchanging with Tencent teams in order to develop these company accounts in a collaborative way.
+They will include some very special features to adapt to the need of large firms: for instance, sensitive data can be stored on secure proprietary servers to avoid any data theft issues.

 Thomas Graziani, WalktheChat